-The pastors (Pastor Randy Orndorff, Lead Pastor and the Associate Pastor, Lauren Wright) should be notified as soon as possible after the passing of a loved one.
+The pastors (Pastor John Hemming, Lead Pastor and the Associate Pastor, Lauren Wright) should be notified as soon as possible after the passing of a loved one.
 The pastors can help with the difficult transition decisions regarding services, etc.

 Funeral and Memorial Services

 The Pastors are willing to officiate at services held at funeral homes or at the church.
 If the service is held at the church, visitation may be arranged the evening before at the funeral home or before the service (usually one hour) at the church.

 The Funeral Director will communicate directly with the church office when making arrangements for pastoral services, and scheduling date, time and locations.
 When a funeral home is not involved in the arrangements, the family will speak directly with the administrative staff in charge of scheduling and the Pastor.

 We request at least three days from the initial call for the service, with a minimum of two full working days.

 A family member should call the church to go over the preliminary arrangements and to schedule an appointment with the Pastor to discuss the details of the service.